frozenpandaman/Tweext/README.md

 The [twee utility](https://github.com/tweecode/twee) can compile from the command line (an easier, more automatic alternative to using the Twine application/GUI), so I plan to integrate this in the future as well.

+An installation of [Python](http://python.org/) 2.6.x or 2.7.x is required.

 ## A note

 Any texts uploaded to this repository are provided by [Project Gutenberg](http://www.gutenberg.org/) and are in the public domain.